 c.
 How does a student qualify?

-- Students must be recommended by the director of their high school ensemble (band, chorus, orchestra, jazz ensemble)
+- Students must be recommended by the director of their high school ensemble (band, chorus orchestra, jazz ensemble) – AND that formal recommendation is to be completed online 6 weeks prior to the festival where the audition will take place.

 - Students must perform an All-State audition at a spring NYSSMA festival.